Teichlab/cellity/README.md

 devtools::install_github("ti243/cellity", build_vignettes = TRUE)
 ```

-The `cellity` package has  recently been submitted to Bioconductor, so development of the
+As the `cellity` package has recently been submitted to Bioconductor,
-package is proceeding with the development version of R (version 3.3).
-As such,
+development of the package is proceeding with the development version of R
-using `cellity` with the current release version of R is not supported.
-Assuming
+(version 3.3).
+As such, using `cellity` with the current release version of R is
-eventual acceptance at Bioconductor, `cellity` will be made available through
+not supported.
+Assuming eventual acceptance at Bioconductor, `cellity` will be
-Bioconductor in the next release in April, at which point both a "release" version
+made available through Bioconductor in the next release in April, at which point
-(that will operate with the release version of R) and a "devel" version (which will
+both a "release" version (that will operate with the release version of R) and a
-depend on the appropriate development version of R) will be available and supported.
+"devel" version (which will depend on the appropriate development version of R)
+will be available and supported.

-If you would like to use `cellity` with the current version of R (3.2.3 at the time of
+If you would like to use `cellity` with the current version of R (3.2.3 at the
-writing), please leave a note in the Issues section of this repository and the authors
+time of writing), please leave a note in the Issues section of this repository
-will consider making this possible.
+and the authors will consider making this possible.

 There are several other packages from CRAN and Bioconductor that `cellity` uses,
 so you will need to have these packages installed as well.
 The CRAN packages